filipposerafini/PythonVsAndroid/README.md

 ## Thanks

-Special thanks to **Alessandro Berionni**, the author of the songs present in the game
+Special thanks to **Alessandro Berionni**, the author of the songs present in the game.

 ## License